reetbhatia/aws-security-assessment/README.md

 This project answers that question.

 I performed a security assessment of an **AWS-hosted OWASP Juice Shop** environment to identify vulnerabilities across the application, infrastructure, network, and data layers.
-Rather than stopping at remediation, I extended the project by designing a **disaster recovery strategy** focused on improving availability, reducing downtime, and strengthening recovery capabilities.
+I extended the project by designing a **disaster recovery strategy** to improve availability, reduce downtime, and strengthen recovery capabilities.

 Together, these reports demonstrate both sides of cloud security: **identifying risk** and **designing resilient solutions**.